brenns10/fugl/doc/gettingstarted.rst

 2. Select "html5-dopetrope" from the Theme drop-down box.
 3. Click Submit.
 You are returned to your project homepage.

 Now, your project's theme will be different.
+If you'd like to see previews for some of the themes available within Corvid, please check `this
+<http://www.pelicanthemes.com/>`_ website.
+Right now, Corvid only supports a
+few of the themes shown on this site, but this can be easily expanded!

 Download your site!
 -------------------